vincentakomeah/PLP_PYTHON_FILE_HANDLING_AND_EXCEPTIONS_HANDLING_ASSIGNMENT/README.md

 > “File not found.”

 And so, this little Python script became a kind and curious assistant — always ready to read, write, and help users explore the magic hidden in their files.

-Let me know if you'd like it more professional or more poetic — or both!